1izardo/docker-configs/README.md

 ## Contents

-1. [Setting Up WSL](./wsl-setup.md): instructions for installing WSL2, setting up an SSH server, forwarding ports to the host machine, and installing `docker-cli`
+1. [Setting Up WSL](./wsl-setup.md): instructions for installing WSL2, setting up an SSH server, forwarding ports to the host machine, and installing `docker` and `docker-compose`